Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 * Statistics taken from [Mobile Health News](https://www.mobihealthnews.com/40365/in-depth-under-armours-fitness-app-acquisition-spree) and [Crunchbase](https://www.crunchbase.com/organization/mapmyfitness).

-**A VR/AR experiential application**
+**An interactive experiential application**

 The Audi Walking VR experience was created for Audi by Zerolight in 2016 and was noted at the time as being *one of the best VR experiences from a brand seen so far*.
 It's obviously quite hard to identify exactly how much this application cost to create as companies are sensitive to giving away this type of information, but we can look at VR costs globally.

-Based on research VR applications can take between 500-2000 hours to create with an average international day rate of $80-120 which yields a rough estimate of $40,000-200,000 per application.
+Based on research VR applications can take between 500-2000 hours to create with an average global day rate of $80-120 which yields a rough estimate of $40,000-200,000 per application.

 I can back this up with personal experience and take an average of similar experience applications that we have created at [Antiblanks](http://www.antiblanks.com/) that have taken roughly 400 hours and carry a cost of roughly $40,000.